KAICHO AJ WEIMER

 During his time in Japan, AJ began training and working extensively with international security operations traveling all over the world.
 It was at this time that AJ furthered his training with various programs and courses offered by former special operations members and law enforcement.
 This enabled him to gain training and certifications for urban combat and counter-surveillance tactics, I.E.D. search and recognition, communications & electronic counter-surveillance, protective and evasive driving, and counter-terrorism tactics.

 AJ was working extensively with personal and executive protection for many celebrities and VVIPs around the world.
 This experience gave him the opportunity to join a special civilian security company to be part of several response teams for kidnap, ransom, and extortion operations in Asia, Europe, and South America.
-During his time as a security protection officer, AJ gained valuable tools that he implemented into the many programs sponsored by the association like the Security Protection Course, S.T.E.P. programs, and the popular self-defense system Total Fighting Concepts.
+During his time as a security protection officer, AJ gained valuable tools that he implemented into the many programs sponsored by the association like the Security Protection Course, Self-Defense Training and Education programs (S.T.E.P.), and the popular self-defense system Total Fighting Concepts.

 QUALIFICATIONS

-Currently, A.J. holds Black Belt rankings in All-Japan Submission Fighting, Filipino Martial Arts, Budokai Aikido and in SIAF Aikido, and Pankration under the Hellenic Ministry of Sport in Athens, Greece.
-Recently, AJ was promoted to 3rd Degree Black Belt in Submission Arts Wrestling under Mike Martelle and founder Hidetaka Aso with the All Japan Joint Technique Federation.
-In 2004, Kaicho AJ Weimer was recognized by the late O-Sensei Porter as founder of the self-defense system Total Fighting Concepts, also known as TFC JuJitsu.
+Currently, A.J. holds Black Belt rankings in All-Japan Submission Fighting (AJSF), Filipino Martial Arts, Aikido, and Pankration under the Hellenic Ministry of Sport in Athens, Greece.
+AJ holds a 3rd Degree Black Belt in Submission Arts Wrestling under Mike Martelle and founder Hidetaka Aso with the All Japan Joint Technique Federation.
+In 2004, Kaicho AJ Weimer was recognized by the late O-Sensei Porter from the United States Martial Arts Association as founder of the self-defense system Total Fighting Concepts, also known as TFC JuJitsu.

 AFFILIATIONS